 Working with CPMS Limited we facilitated design thinking workshops to map how research findings and articulated knowledge should be kept, referred to and used as a narrative.
 With a view to eliciting action from multiple local and international stakeholders.

 “Our collective Responsibilty, Ogun state” is the title of the statement posed by the Regional Development Strategy Book.
 Its editorial design is a consequence of a design strategy workshop with Engr.
-Bayo Adeola, Gill Wildman & Nick Durrant (partners @ Plot London) as catalysts and Ayodeji Alaka.
+Bayo Adeola, Gill Wildman & Nick Durrant (partners @ Plot UK) as catalysts and Ayodeji Alaka.

 Further feedback workshops and in-city visits around issues (and places) central to the narrative were enabled by Mrs. O. Okuboyejo (Permanent Secretary Bureau of Urban & Physical Planning Ogun State), editorial seminars with high level public servants was facilitated by Ayodeji Alaka & Bryony Watson in Ogun State.
 Writing was by Engr.
 Bayo Adeola, initial copy-writing advisory and structure by Bryony Watson, flatplanning and graphic design by Angela Lyons, photography by CPMS Ltd and illustrations by Dapo Akintunde.